-Day Four of Family Mediation Week this year is focuses around the idea of parting clouds which show the way to move on with your life and overcome the hardships of divorce and separation.
+Day Four of Family Mediation Week this year is focused around the idea of parting clouds that show the way to move on with your life and overcome the hardships of divorce and separation.

 All too often a separation can lead to a feeling of stalemate, where neither party wants to compromise at all for fear of admitting guilt, or where emotions simply run too high to see the situation from the other party’s point of view.